carpentries-incubator/hpc-intro/_episodes/14-modules.md

 ```
 Cloning into 'seqtk'...
+remote: Enumerating objects: 14, done.
-remote: Counting objects: 316, done.
+remote: Counting objects: 100% (14/14), done.
+remote: Compressing objects: 100% (10/10), done.
-remote: Total 316 (delta 0), reused 0 (delta 0), pack-reused 316
+remote: Total 353 (delta 7), reused 11 (delta 4), pack-reused 339
-Receiving objects: 100% (316/316), 141.52 KiB | 0 bytes/s, done.
+Receiving objects: 100% (353/353), 169.79 KiB | 5.48 MiB/s, done.
-Resolving deltas: 100% (181/181), done.
+Resolving deltas: 100% (202/202), done.
 ```
 {: .output}

-Now, using the instructions in the README.md file, all we need to do to complete the install is to `cd` into the seqtk folder and run the command `make`.
+Now, using the instructions in the `README.md` file, all we need to do to complete the install is to `cd` into the `seqtk` folder and run the command `make`.

 ```
 {{ site.remote.prompt }} cd seqtk
+{{ site.remote.prompt }} less README.md
 {{ site.remote.prompt }} make
 ```
 {: .bash}